uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives/index.md

 People

-- Mentorship Program: Initiate and lead a mentorship program within the organization, pairing junior engineers with experienced mentors to facilitate their growth and development.
+- Mentorship Program: Initiate and lead a mentorship program within the organisation, pairing junior engineers with experienced mentors to facilitate their growth and development.
 - Role Expectations Documentation: Collaborate with cross-functional teams to create clear and up-to-date documentation outlining role expectations for various engineering positions.
 - Knowledge Sharing Sessions: Organize regular knowledge-sharing sessions or workshops to disseminate best practices and facilitate continuous learning among team members.
 - Feedback Mechanisms: Establish feedback mechanisms within teams to encourage constructive feedback, ensuring that team members' voices are heard and valued.